 It feels a little sluggish, things load slowly, and are just not as snappy as when you first bought your machine.

 Is it the CPUs fault?
 Or maybe that’s just how that fancy new application or game behaves?

 Well, many different things could cause your computer to slow down.

 How would you even know when a CPU upgrade makes sense?

 When Should You Upgrade Your CPU?

-Is your CPU performing up to spec?
+Is your CPU performing to spec?

-Even if it seems slow, yes, it might be too old and too slow in general for some of the applications you are running.
+If it seems slow, yes, it might be too old and too slow in general for some of the applications you are running.

 Is the CPU your Bottleneck?

 One easy way to check would be to see how often your CPU is at 100% utilization.
 First, open Task Manager (press Ctrl + Shift + Esc) to find a window that looks somewhat like the one below.
 If you get a small window, click ‘More details’ on the bottom of that window.